Gunpowder weapons in the Ming dynasty

-The Ming dynasty continued to improve on gunpowder weapons from the Yuan and Song dynasties.
+The Ming dynasty continued to improve on gunpowder weapons from the Yuan and Song dynasties as part of its military.
 During the early Ming period larger and more cannons were used in warfare.
 In the early 16th century Turkish and Portuguese breech-loading swivel guns and matchlock firearms were incorporated into the Ming arsenal.
 In the 17th century Dutch culverin were incorporated as well and became known as hongyipao.
 At the very end of the Ming dynasty, around 1642, Chinese combined European cannon designs with indigenous casting methods to create composite metal cannons that exemplified the best attributes of both iron and bronze cannons.
 While firearms never completely displaced the bow and arrow, by the end of the 16th century more firearms than bows were being ordered for production by the government, and no crossbows were mentioned at all.

 Early Ming period

 Firearm warfare

 In China, cannons started playing a significant role in siege battles during the mid 14th century.
 For example, in 1358 during the Siege of Shaoxing the Ming army attacked the city and the defenders "used ... fire tubes to attack the enemy's advance guard".
 The siege was won by the defenders, whose "fire tubes went off all at once, and the [attacker's] great army could not stand against them and had to withdraw."
 In 1363 Chen Youliang failed to take Nanchang, defended by Ming commander Deng Yu, due to the defenders' use of cannons and was forced to set up a blockade in an attempt to starve them out.
 Cannons were also used on the frontier as garrison artillery from 1412 onwards.

 Cannons were less useful for the besieging army.
 In the Siege of Suzhou of 1366, the Ming army fielded 2,400 large and small cannons in addition to 480 trebuchets, but neither were able to breach the city walls despite "the noise of the guns and the paos went day and night and didn't stop."
 Chinese city walls tend to be much thicker than other parts of the world, and Suzhou was no different.
-Contemporary documents show that the wall had a width of 11 meters at the base, a height of 7 meters, and a length of 17 kilometers all around.
+Contemporary documents show that the wall had a width of 11 meters at the base, a height of 7 meters, and a length of 17 kilometers.
 The city defenses were eventually overcome through a breach in the gates made by traditional manual mining and battering.
 This was only possible because the defenders were already starving by mid-autumn of 1367 and unable to put up a proper resistance, succumbing to the onslaught of a frontal assault.